 From the jury report :

-The book marks what is currently beginning to dawn for many, that ecology really concerns theology, that “who God is” has something to do with “how this world works.”
+The book marks what is currently beginning to dawn on many, that ecology really concerns theology, that “who God is” has something to do with “how this world works.”
 She does this in a way that shows that theology matters in the public debate.
 Green theology shows that theology has to do with everything and not just with ethics.

 (translation: Wim Reedijk)

 “God has a relationship with the whole world, and not just with people.”

 interview with Trees van Montfoort by Maaike van Houten, Trouw (Newspaper), Friday 8.
 March 2019

 In search of literature for thinking through a sustainable vision of the Bible, environmental concerned theologian, vicar and author, Trees van Montfoort found out that there was a substantial body of foreign language publications on this topic but hardly any solid Dutch ones.
 With this in mind she decided to write her own book on theology, sustainability and belief.
 In Groene Theologie she demonstrates that the Bible does not focus solely on humans, but on God’s relation with the earth as a whole, a relationship which includes animals and plants.

 The movement of green churches continuously welcomes new churches, mosques and synagogues that are busy with solar panels and other sustainable things.
 On Sunday churches participate in the climate march, a Christian climate song has been written, there is a special ‘green’ prayer.
 It is already going well, isn’t it?